/ build-guides / How to Build a Mobile App as a Solo Developer

 Create an App Store listing with good screenshots (use a tool like Screenshots.pro or Fastlane's snapshot), a clear description, and proper keywords.
 Apple's keyword field is 100 characters, and every character matters for ASO (App Store Optimization).

-Set up push notifications with Expo Notifications.
+Set up push notifications with Expo Notifications (the expo-notifications package is at 56.0.15, matching the SDK).
 This is your biggest retention tool.
 A well-timed push notification can bring users back better than any email campaign.
+One thing the docs are explicit about, push notifications do not work in Expo Go anymore, so you have to create a development build to test them, and you need a physical device or a supported emulator.

 Monetization Strategy